ticofab/ActorDemo/README.md

 # Actor Demo

-A couple of examples apps to showcase the power of Actor Programming using Akka & Scala.
+A few examples apps to showcase the power of Actor Programming using Akka & Scala.
 The apps show:

 * Asynchronous messaging
 * Actor Supervision
 * Bounding latency with a Circuit Breaker
+* Distribution with Akka Cluster

 ## License